Tooth Colored Fillings in Memorial

 Comparing Tooth Colored Fillings with Silver Fillings

 The most significant difference between white and silver fillings is, of course, their appearance.
 Many patients prefer white fillings because they blend well with the rest of the teeth.
 People who are worried about the potential for mercury exposure with silver fillings also appreciate the fact that composite resin is a natural alternative.

 Additionally, the white filling is completely dry in a matter of minutes.
 A silver filling, on the other hand, takes hours to fully dry.
 Patients must chew on the other side of the mouth for up to 12 hours after the silver filling has been applied.

 Studies have shown that white fillings last as long as their silver counterparts.
-And if a problem like breakage or further decay does develop, it may be easier to detect against the white composite resin.
+And if a problem like a breakage or further decay does develop, it may be easier to detect against the white composite resin.
 Silver fillings can make damage difficult to detect, even on an x-ray.

 On the Need for Filling Replacement

-As the popularity of tooth colored fillings increases, so too does the frequency of filling replacement.
+As the popularity of tooth-colored fillings increases so too does the frequency of filling replacement.
 Should you have your healthy silver fillings replaced with white ones?
 It depends.
 Patients may opt for filling replacement to avoid the slight potential for mercury exposure.
 Or they may do so to prevent future problems from occurring with their silver fillings.
 We can help you weigh the pros and cons of elective filling replacement.

 Get In Touch with Mark Gray DDS Today!

 If you have a cavity, don’t wait to restore the health and beauty of your smile.
 Please contact Mark Gray DDS to schedule an appointment for superb general, restorative, or cosmetic dentistry today!
-Your dentist in Houston will keep you and those you love most smiling happily and healthily for years to come.
+Your dentist in Memorial will keep you and those you love most smiling happily and healthily for years to come.